adamspanier/Distributed-Systems-Security/Documentation/AnnotatedBibliography.md

 **Reference:**

-Kristian Kannelønning and Sokratis Katsikas.
+_Kristian Kannelønning and Sokratis Katsikas.
 2024.
 Deployment of Cybersecurity Controls in the Norwegian Industry 4.0.
 In Proceedings of the 19th International Conference on Availability, Reliability and Security (ARES '24).
-Association for Computing Machinery, New York, NY, USA, Article 188, 1–8. https://doi.org/10.1145/3664476.3670896
+Association for Computing Machinery, New York, NY, USA, Article 188, 1–8. https://doi.org/10.1145/3664476.3670896_

 **Summary:**

+An attack on a Cyber-Physical system can be quite severe leading to not only downtime, lost money, and inconvenience, but also to the loss of human life.
+This work carries out an investigation of multiple industrial organizations in the country of Norway regarding the safeguards they use to protect their Industrial Control Systems.
+The survey uses the NIST SP 800-82 Rev. 3, "Guide to Operational Technology" as a guide to generate 70 questions for the industries surveyed.
+The survey contains 38 responses at a 46.9% response rate.
+The largest industry represented is the Process Industry while the Healthcare and Discrete and Process Industries were represented the least in the survey.
+Survey results indicate that the average use of security controls across all respondents is 63% while 53% of the organizations have security control usage of over 60%.
+The study indicates that the most widely used control mechanism is the backup of critical software whereas the least used were training and response planning.

 **Assessment:**

+The value of this work lies in the robust study of cybersecurity practices in the industries found in Norway.
+Further, the use of NIST SP 800-82 adds significant validity to the data harvested from the survey.
+Most of the research described thus far in this study outlines decentralized and fingerprinting technology solutions for ICS networks.
+This work adds a number of "Standard" security protocols that can be added to a secure industrial control system design.

 **Keywords:**

+Survey, Industry Self-Report, NIST

 <hr/>